Maurice Boucher: Early life

 Unhappy with his income and desperate to support his drug habit, he turned to crime.
 He was arrested for three break and enters in the fall of 1974 and served nearly six months in detention.
 The first known crime committed by Boucher as an adult was on the night of 5 November 1974, when he broke into a grocery store in the Hochelaga-Maisonneuve district and attempted to steal 23 cartons of cigarettes but was caught by police upon exiting the store in possession of the cartons.
 It was during this time that Boucher's girlfriend, Diane Leblanc, was pregnant.
 By his own admission, Boucher was addicted to alcohol and marijuana and he often used cocaine, amphetamines, LSD, and heroin, though he stated to a police psychologist, Martin Pellerin, in February 1975 that he stopped using hard drugs in September 1974.
 In February 1975, Boucher was interviewed by Pellerin who described him as an ambitious man who wanted to get rich without working.
 Boucher told Pellerin that he would have liked to have followed his father into the construction trade, but the economic recession caused by the Arab oil shock of 1973–74 had made work very hard to find.
-Pellerin also described Boucher as lacking emotional empathy as a result of his abusive childhood, saying he was a very cold-hearted individual who regarded violence as acceptable behavior.
+Pellerin also described Boucher as lacking emotional empathy as a result of his abusive childhood, saying he was a very cold-hearted individual who regarded violence as acceptable behaviour.

 On 5 November 1975, Boucher committed an armed robbery but was caught and sentenced to 40 months in prison.
 Boucher went into a butcher's shop armed with a rifle and stole $138.38, but because he used a gun with the robbery, the court imposed a stiff sentence.
 In December 1978, Boucher and his younger brother, Christian, were arrested for a series of home invasions, and for beating up the owner of one of the homes they had robbed.
 In July 1979, Boucher got a job working at a plastic factory in Montreal, which he held for four years, which was the longest period of legitimate employment in his entire life.
 In December 1981, Boucher was again charged with a home invasion, but the charges were dropped when the victim refused to testify against him in court.